kavstea/MAD-I-Quizdom/README.md

 </div>

 Quizdom acts as a web application designed to help users prepare for exams by taking quizzes on various subjects.
-Admins can manage users, subjects, chapters, and quizzes, while users can register, log in, attempt quizzes, and view their performance through visual summaries.
+Admins can manage users, subjects, chapters, and quizzes, while users can attempt quizzes and view their performance through visual summaries.

 **Grade: S**